 .git directory, slowing down operations and wasting space.

-assuming it’s the last commit and push you want to delete from the Git history
+Assuming it’s the last commit and push you want to delete from the Git history:

-git reset --hard HEAD^ git push -f
+git reset --hard HEAD^ git push --force

-- If you need to copy any files from the old repo, do so now and make a new commit/push in the new repo.
+Copy / Meld any files from the old repo and make a new commit/push in the new repo.
 Every other computer with a copy of this repo will need to:

-Github write permissions issues
+Git remote write permissions

-Restrict Github write access
+Restrict Git remote write access

 For GitHub, from the repo branches Settings page, Add Rules according to your needs.